knockout/knockout/documentation/computedObservables.md

     The name is <span data-bind="text: fullName"></span>

-... and they will be updated whenever `firstName` or `lastName` changes (your evaluator function will be called once each time any of its dependencies change, and whatever value you return will be passed on to the observers such as UI elements or other dependent observables).
+... and they will be updated whenever `firstName` or `lastName` changes (your evaluator function will be called once each time any of its dependencies change, and whatever value you return will be passed on to the observers such as UI elements or other computed observables).

 ### Managing 'this'